The Winer Family

 to recover quickly!
 But only a few weeks later on June 13 our beloved little darling succumbed to her

-So in Annie's honor we got not one, but two
+After Annie died we got not one, but two kittens.

-kittens.
-Ilene figured a kitten would be less threatening to
+It seemed a kitten would be less threatening

-Emma, which turned out to be true.
-Then a friend suggested we get two, or the one kitten will drive
+to Emma, which turned out to be true.
+Then a friend suggested we should get two, or the one kitten will drive

-amazing!
-And they were instant friends, even though they came from different shelters and never saw
+And they were instant friends, even though they came from different shelters and never saw each other before.

-each other before.
 They are both incredibly sweet, and very grateful to have a loving home.
+Lily has a huge personality, as you

 |Lily is tiny but feisty (born April 25, 2016).||Bella is too sweet for words (born April 30, 2016).|